 Send a message

-To send interchain messages, developers call Mailbox.dispatch().
+To send interchain messages, developers call Mailbox.dispatch()

 This function takes as parameters the message contents, the destination chain ID, and the recipient address.
-Each message get inserted as a leaf into an incremental merkle tree stored by the Mailbox.
-Hyperlane's proof of stake protocol uses this merkle tree to verify fraud proofs.
+Each message gets inserted as a leaf into an incremental merkle tree stored by the Mailbox

 Dispatch